Melf11/AroioRC/README.md

 Thank you!
 Melf

-- you can clone it an run it on iOS 11 devices (no simulator) with "AroioRM.xcworkspace" in Xcode, you have to change project path in Podfile to your folder
+- you can clone it an run it on iOS 11 devices (no simulator because of Hotspot Configuration) with "AroioRM.xcworkspace" in Xcode, you have to change project path in Podfile to your folder
 - if you want to use Simulator or native iOS 10 or lower, follow instructions in AddNewAroioViewController.swift at MARK: "for iOS 10 or lower"
 - if you want to become a TestFlight Beta Tester please mail me at melf.stoecken@gmail.com